If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Running places repeated stress on the feet, which can lead to several types of injuries over time.
 One of the most frequent problems is plantar fasciitis.
 This condition involves irritation of the thick band of tissue along the bottom of the foot that supports the arch.
 Runners may also develop Achilles tendonitis, where the tendon connecting the calf to the heel becomes inflamed and painful.
 Stress fractures are another concern, referring to small cracks in the bone caused by repeated impact.
 Pain in the ball of the foot can develop from inflammation around the toe joints.
 A podiatrist can evaluate foot structure, assess gait, and use X-rays or other imaging tests to confirm a diagnosis.
 Treatment options include custom orthotic devices, bracing, and guidance on improving foot alignment to reduce strain.
 If you are experiencing foot pain after running, it is suggested that you make an appointment with a podiatrist for treatment.

 All runners should take extra precaution when trying to avoid injury.
-If you have any concerns about your feet, contact Glenn Davison, DPM of Advanced Podiatry.
-Our doctor will treat your foot and ankle needs.
+If you have any concerns about your feet, contact the doctors of Advanced Podiatry.
+Our doctors will treat your foot and ankle needs.

 How to Prevent Running Injuries